Automattic/wp-calypso/test/e2e/docs/style_guide.md

 ### Convert repetitive variations to dynamic selector

-Combine similar or repetitive selectors into a dynamic selector Dynamic selector is also useful when the target selector depends on a known conditional (eg. mobile/desktop, language).
+Combine similar or repetitive selectors into a dynamic selector.
+Dynamic selector is also useful when the target selector depends on a known conditional (eg. mobile/desktop, language).

 **Avoid**: